Kideo World Productions is a division of Morgan's Magical Media.

 I knew that I had just been put on notice by my five-year-old daughter.
 She had just challenged me to write my very first children’s book.
 I couldn’t ignore what I perceived to be a dare of sorts even though my first inclination would have been to somehow slither far away from her request.
-Fortunately my voice of reason immediately kicked in and I decided that I would write a very quick, short story about a tree or two in the forest just to appease Morgan enough so that I could then hurriedly get back to working on the screenplay that I had been writing prior to her trying to redirect the entire course of my writing career!
+Fortunately, my voice of reason immediately kicked in and I decided that I would write a very quick, short story about a tree or two in the forest just to appease Morgan enough so that I could then hurriedly get back to working on the screenplay that I had been writing prior to her trying to redirect the entire course of my writing career!

-As I began to work on the story, I clearly remember thinking that I would only dedicate an hour or so working on the project.
+As I began to work on the story, I clearly remember thinking that I would only dedicate an hour or so to working on the project.
 As I was writing what was originally supposed to be that one to two trees in the forest scenario it became very clear that I couldn’t stop it from growing.
 It kept getting bigger and better as I continued to write.
-It was very peculiar because I felt this unbelievable sense of power every time that I would put my fingers back onto the keyboard.
+It was very peculiar because I felt this unbelievable sense of power when I would put my fingers back onto the keyboard.
 I had never experienced a sensation quite like that one before.
-When the story was complete the forest scenario had transformed into a multitude of family trees accompanied by a wide array of wildlife that were all living harmoniously inside of the boundaries of that forest.
-In the end the story had grown conceptually beyond anything that I could have ever imagined.
+When the story was complete the forest scenario had transformed into a multitude of family trees accompanied by a wide array of wildlife that was all living harmoniously inside of the boundaries of that forest.
+In the end, the story had grown conceptually beyond anything that I could have ever imagined.

-CEO - Morgan's Magical Media
+Copyright © 2018 - Morgan's Magical Media - All Rights Reserved.